 The BuiltWith Add On is also available with Firefox, if you aren’t using Chrome.

-Looking Under The Hood – Viewing Source Code
+Looking Under The Hood – Manually Viewing Website Source Code

 You’ll notice all the “wp” files as in wp-content or wp-uploads, which almost every WordPress site needs, to serve content to readers.
 Also at the end of the source code for Colorlib, you’ll notice that it runs the W3 Caching plugin with a link back to the download page on WordPress.org for the plugin.

-Sure people can simply add misleading code to their websites, but no one does that.
-Viewing the source code and looking for wp files and directories can confirm whether a website is running WordPress or some other content management system.
+People can add misleading code to their websites, but no one does that.
+Viewing the source code and looking for wp files and directories can confirm whether a website is running WordPress or another content management system.

 When checking out the source code, you can also look up the generator tag in the head section of the code.
 If it is there it should be something like this,